rumkin/testup/packages/@testup/core/readme.md

 # TestUp Core

-TestUp is a test runner library.
-It contains two abstractions Runner and Reporter.
-This abstractions describes how to run tests and how to receive a report.
+This is the core of TestUp test runner.
+It contains two main components Runner and Reporter.
+This abstractions describe how to run tests and how to present the result.

 ## Install